 These formats known as QMTs were rolled out in all the States and UTs.
 Key Resource Persons from all States/ UTs were oriented to take up the task in their States/ UTs.
 The system of monitoring under SSA envisaged a multi-tiered approach at different levels viz. school, cluster,

-block, district and state.
-The monitoring process involved assessing of progress, diagnosing strengths and weaknesses and taking remedial measures according to needs of teachers, schools and related educational functionaries.
-The objective was to help States/ UTs to institutionalize quality monitoring system with self sustained feedback mechanism.
+block, district, and state.
+The monitoring process involved assessing progress, diagnosing strengths and weaknesses and taking remedial measures according to the needs of teachers, schools and related educational functionaries.
+The objective was to help States/ UTs to institutionalize quality monitoring systems with a self-sustained feedback mechanism.

-The objectives of implementation of Quality Monitoring Tools are:
+The objectives of the implementation of Quality Monitoring Tools are:

-1. To institutionalize quality monitoring system of elementary education in the States/ UTs.
+1. To institutionalize the quality monitoring system of elementary education in the States/ UTs.

-3. To ascertain the participation of community in functioning and monitoring of elementary education system.
+3. To ascertain the participation of the community in functioning and monitoring of the elementary education system.

-5. To improve the quality of elementary education as envisaged in RTE Act 2009.
+5. To improve the quality of elementary education as envisaged in the RTE Act 2009.

 Revision of QMTs:

 With the implementation of the Right of Children to Free and Compulsory Education (RTE) Act 2009 in the entire country since April 01, 2010, a need was felt to revise the Monitoring Formats and make them more meaningful and relevant.

 The Department of Elementary Education, NCERT revisited the QMTs with reference to the NCF-2005, RTE Act 2009, SSA Framework 2011, Model Rules for implementation of RTE Act and the experience gained in the implementation of QMTs (2005) in the States/ UTs.
 Efforts were made to simplify the formats and incorporate significant features of the RTE Act.

 The various aspects of quality covered in the revised Quality Monitoring Tools are as follows.
 Implementation of Quality Monitoring Tools QMT